AHOME/itucsdb1708/docs/user/member3.rst

     :scale: 100 %
     :alt: restaurant comment

 Users can give comments about any restaurant that they want.
-They can not edit their comments.Plus they cannot delete their comments.The admin user cannot delete or edit also.
+They can not edit their comments.Plus they cannot delete their comments.The admin user can delete.
+However s/he can not edit.

 Food Create and Edit Page